-VI.
-Next Steps Implementing the Plan
+VII.
+Next Steps: Implementing the Plan

-Some of the actions in the Plan are underway or fully completed (see Implementation Timeline earlier in this document).
+Some of the actions in the Plan are underway or fully completed.
 Specifically, in 2023 the City replaced a gas-powered car with an EV and conducted a 2021 GHG emissions inventory.
 In 2024, the City replaced a gas-powered car with an EV and installed geothermal heat pumps at the Tomkins Firehouse, as part of a renovation to consolidate three facilities into one.